-Policy C-PS-4d: New development shall be set back a sufficient distance landward or otherwise sited and designed to avoid or minimize, to the maximum extent feasible, inundation and/or coastal erosion resulting from the extent of projected sea level rise, storm events, and other coastal hazards based on the best available science over the expected economic life of the development (100 years).
-(New)
+Policy C-PS-4h: New development shall be set back a sufficient distance landward or otherwise sited and designed to avoid or minimize, to the maximum extent feasible, inundation and/or coastal erosion resulting from the extent of projected sea level rise, storm events, and other coastal hazards based on the best available science over the expected economic life of the development.
+Shoreline protection devices are prohibited for new development and shall not be considered when evaluating setback from coastal hazards.
+(CCC REVISED - NEW)

-Policy C-PS-4e: For development proposed where potential inundation, flooding, and/or coastal erosion resulting from projected sea level rise cannot be completely avoided, sea level rise adaptation measures shall be evaluated and incorporated into the development siting, design, construction, and operation.
-(New)
+Policy C-PS-4i: For development proposed where potential inundation, flooding, and/or coastal erosion resulting from projected sea level rise cannot be completely avoided, sea level rise adaptation measures, including requirement for future removal of development, shall be evaluated and incorporated into the development siting, design, construction, and operation.
+These measures shall not have an adverse impact on coastal natural resources, and risk disclosures and deed restrictions shall be required.
+(CCC REVISED - NEW)

-Policy C-PS-4f: New development shall be avoided on undeveloped land immediately adjacent to wetlands or other sensitive habitats that are at risk of inundation or flooding resulting from projected sea level rise so that these lands are available for wetland or other habitat restoration projects.
-(New)
+Policy C-PS-4j: New development shall be avoided on undeveloped land immediately adjacent to wetlands or other sensitive habitats that are at risk of inundation or flooding resulting from projected sea level rise so that these lands are available for wetland or other habitat restoration projects.
+(NEW)

-Policy C-PS-4g: A buffer at least 100 feet wide from the upland edge of wetlands and riparian habitat shall be provided for new development.
-Buffers shall be measured from the extent of projected sea level rise in tidally influenced areas based on the best available science.
-In some cases, including for salt marsh wetlands, the required buffer should be greater than 100 feet.
-The California Department of Fish & Game, U.S. Fish & Wildlife Service, and U.S. Army Corps of Engineers shall be consulted to determine the buffer width.
-(New)
+Policy C-PS-4k: Buffers to protect wetlands and riparian habitat shall be measured from the extent of a projected 7 foot sea level rise in tidally influenced areas based on the best available science.
+Consultation with California Department of Fish & Game, U.S. Fish & Wildlife Service, and U.S. Army Corps of Engineers is required to establish buffers in these areas.
+(CCC REVISED - NEW)